Specialist Investigation · Add-On

 GI-MAP (Diagnostic Solutions) — 170+ targets: pathogens, commensals, H. pylori virulence, Akkermansia, Bifidobacterium, Lactobacillus, elastase, zonulin, sIgA, beta-glucuronidase, calprotectin, anti-gliadin sIgA

-Organic Acids Test (Great Plains / Mosaic) — 75 markers: Krebs cycle, mitochondrial function, B-vitamin functional status, candida and bacterial metabolites, neurotransmitter metabolites, oxalates, glutathione (pyroglutamate)
+Organic Acids Test (Mosaic Diagnostics) — 77 markers: Krebs cycle, mitochondrial function, B-vitamin functional status, candida and bacterial metabolites, neurotransmitter metabolites, oxalates, glutathione (pyroglutamate).
+Also available as Metabolomix+ (Genova/Nordic) with amino acid and fatty acid add-ons for deeper metabolic coverage.

 Why together